borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 saySomething('normal'); // normal
 ```

-Note that calling the function without the optional argument results in the value to be `undefined`.
+Note that calling the function without optional arguments results in the value to be `undefined`.
 You can specify a default value, but this is already possible with JavaScript.

 ```ts
 const saySomething = (something: string, isExclamation: boolean = false) => {